rust-lang/rfcs/text/0000-cfg-path-version.md

 You may think that `version(..)` subsumes `accessible(..)`.
 However, we argue that it does not.
-This is the case because at the time of enabling the `nightly` feature that enables the path in the standard library, we do not yet know what minimum version it will be supported under.
+This is the case because at the time of enabling the `feature = "unstable"` feature that enables the path in libstd, we do not yet know what minimum version it will be supported under.
 If we try to support it with `version(..)`, it is possible that we may need to update the minimum version some small number of times.